algolia/instantsearch/docs/README.md

 ## Use the InstantSearch plugin

-Now we need to tell Vue to use the Vue InstantSearch plugin so that all search components are available in the templates.
+Now you need to tell Vue to use the Vue InstantSearch plugin so that all search components are available in the templates.

-Let's open the main entry point of our application, `src/main.js` and replace the existing content with the following:
+Open the main entry point of your application, `src/main.js` and replace the existing content with the following:

 ```js
 import Vue from 'vue';